Publish Date: 06/08/2022

-7) Rod Carew – Carew won seven American League batting titles, including four-straight from 1972-75.
+7) Rod Carew – Carew won seven American League batting titles, including four straight from 1972-75.
 Carew hit a career-high .388 in 1977 and wound up with a .328 lifetime average and 3,053 hits.
 He was selected to 18-straight all-star games.

-6) Honus Wagner – Honus won eight NL batting titles, tied for the most in NL history with the legendary Tony Gwynn.
+6) Honus Wagner won eight NL batting titles, tied for the most in NL history with the legendary Tony Gwynn.
 Wagner hit a career-high .381 in 1900 and won four batting titles in a row, starting in 1906 and culminating with a World Championship Pittsburgh team in 1909.
 He also led the league in slugging six times and in stolen bases five times.

 4) Rogers Hornsby – Hornsby is a man that is seemingly on every baseball historian’s top 5 hitters list, and yes, he is on mine also.
-Hornsby has the highest single-season batting average in baseball history, .424, in 1924.
+Hornsby had the highest single-season batting average in baseball history, .424, in 1924.
 Between 1922 and 1925, Rogers batted .401, 384, .424 and .403.
 He won his final batting title with the Boston Braves in 1928 when he hit .387.
 Hornsby ranks second in history with a .358 lifetime average.
 Hornsby won a pair of triple crowns in 1922 and 1925.
 Hornsby was also the first National Leaguer to notch 300 career Home Runs.

-2) Ty Cobb – The “Georgia Preach” as he was known, was one of the greatest hitters to ever play the game.
+2) Ty Cobb – The “Georgia Preach”, as he was known, was one of the greatest hitters ever to play the game.
 His reputation was unjustly soiled by a drunken sportswriter named Al Stump and later Ken Burns in his PBS Documentary Baseball.
 But the truth about Cobb was he was as good a man as he was a baseball player.
 Beginning in 1907, Cobb won an unprecedented nine-consecutive AL batting titles.
-Then after losing the 1916 race, he won three more in a row starting in 1917.
+Then after losing the 1916 race, he won three more in a row, starting in 1917.
 He is second all-time in base hits at 4,191 and has the highest lifetime batting average in Major League Baseball history at .367.
 I would be remiss if I didn’t mention that he batted over .400 three times, hit above .300 for 23 straight seasons, and won the 1909 triple crown.